THE-WIRE/RT-Code-Collab/README.md

 This is plugin for Microsoft Visual Studio Code which enables real-time collaboration of files.

-Github link for UI : https://github.com/THE-WIRE/web-rt
+Github link for UI : https://github.com/THE-WIRE/web-rt (The development of this is still on!)

 ## Features